Special admissions schemes

 Double Degree Medicine - Undergraduate entry

-Aboriginality can be demonstrated by one of the following forms of proof of identity:
+Applicants must provide one of the following forms of Proof of Aboriginality:

 The Indigenous Health Education Unit is able to advise and support you through the application process.
-They can provide you with additional information about Sydney Medical Program, and about studying medicine.
+They can provide you with additional information about the Doctor of Medicine, and about studying medicine.

 Facilitated entry is available for applicants who certify that they are of rural origin.
 An applicant is defined to be of rural origin if he or she has lived in an ASGC-RA 2-5 area for at least five years since the beginning of primary school.